Nuisance bylaw

 "Person" means an individual, firm, corporation, partnership, association or organization, including a charitable organization;

-"Police Officer" means an officer of the Waterloo Regional Police Service;
+“Police Officer” means an officer of the Waterloo Regional Police Service or other police service in the province of Ontario;

 "Public Property" means property owned by the City;